amy-verma/Question-React/useState.md

   setCount(count + 1);
   console.log(count); // Still logs the old value because update is async!
 };//🔹 To get the updated value immediately, use useEffect or functional updates.

+- When you call setState (e.g. setCount), React schedules a re-render, but does not update the state variable immediately in your current function.

+✅ How to handle this properly

+1. Use the updater function
+setCount(prev => prev + 1);
+This ensures that you're working with the latest state, especially important in loops or async logic.

+2. Use useEffect if you need to act on updated state useEffect(() => {
+  console.log("Count updated:", count);
+}, [count]);

 --------------------------------------------------------------------------------------------------
 7. What is the initial state of useState when given a function?
 ✅ Answer: